)

 Auditing current conversion patterns

-Step 4: Connect Brand Metrics to Business Outcomes
+(O) Connect Brand Metric Measurements to Business Outcomes

-The most sophisticated brand measurement frameworks draw clear connections between brand metrics and business results.
-For example:
+The most sophisticated brand measurement frameworks tie brand metrics back to business results.
+For example, this could look like:

-A 10-point increase in brand awareness correlates with a 5% increase in qualified leads
+A 10-point increase in awareness = 5% more qualified leads

-A 5-point improvement in NPS translates to 7% reduction in customer acquisition costs
+A 5-point NPS improvement = 7% lower acquisition costs

-These connections make brand investments defensible to even the most skeptical CFO.
+These connections make brand investments defensible to even the most sceptical CFO.

 Common Brand Measurement Pitfalls